 Austin Bare, tenor—is currently completing a BA in vocal performance at the University of Wisconsin-Milwaukee. he has performed as The Sailor (Dido & Aeneas), Don Gomez (La Périchole), and in numerous opera scenes performances with UWM opera theatre.
 Outside of UWM, he has appeared in roles such as the Lamplighter (The Little Prince) and Mitch Mahone (The 25th Annual Putnam County Spelling Bee).
 In november 2016, Austin took part in the Wisconsin NATS Regional Auditions, placing second in the junior men’s division.
 “What really keeps me going as a musician is the effect music and storytelling has on a listener.
 Being the one who paints the picture and invites an audience in to a new world is such an honor.”

 Sam Mullooly, bass—graduated summa cum laude from Illinois Wesleyan University in May 2016 with a BM in composition.
-As a self-published composer, Sam has written a multitude of operatic, choral, symphonic, and singer-songwriter works.
-His first full-length opera American Spring premiered in Milwaukee in august 2017 with two sold out performances.
-Sam currently works for Hal Leonard Publishing as music editor of the Shawnee Press School choral division and the Henry Leck Creating Artistry Series.
-In his spare time, he runs an independent review blog on new music and continues to compose, arrange, sing, and do anything creative that comes to mind.“Truth is paradoxical.
+As a composer, Sam has written a multitude of operatic, choral, chamber, symphonic, and singer-songwriter works.
+His first full-length opera American Spring premiered in Milwaukee in August 2017.
+He also works as an arranger, editor, engraver, transcriber, vocalist, and music journalist.
+Sam is currently the music editor of the Shawnee Press School choral division and the Henry Leck Creating Artistry choral series at Hal Leonard.“Truth is paradoxical.
 Personal truth is not constant, and constant truth is not personal.
 If I said I didn't exist, I could not be disproven.
 Yet, I give little room to such nihilism.
 That is because I, or rather this mind and body called ‘I’, have found purpose, which is to be a servant of music.
 Just as the puppeteer holds power over the marionette, music holds power over me.
 To create music is to give back to the universe and feel alive.
 This art form is my connection to the unexplainable; my key to love, existence, and to the beyond.
 Fortunately, between the years of 1400 - 1600, music reached a certain form of perfection, where that connection is incredibly clear.
 It is my wish as a member of APERI ANIMAM to convey that to you.
 One great concert can change the world.”

 Joseph Krohlow, historical linguist & bass